status-im/nimbus-eth2/docs/the_nimbus_book/src/preparation.md

 ## More than 15 peers

 Please check that your node has at least 15 peers.
 To monitor your peer count, pay attention to the [`Slot start` messages in your logs](keep-an-eye.md#keep-track-of-your-syncing-progress).
-You should follow the [networking page](networking.md) to get good peers.
+See the [networking page](networking.md) for more tips.

 ## Validator attached